everest-castaneda/knext/README.rst

 retrieves a TXT file of node x-y axis coordinates for use in NetworkX's graph visualization library, and it is able to convert KEGG IDs into Uniprot and NCBI IDs.
-KNeXT also maximizes metadata information through preserving each edge's information.
+KNeXT also maximizes metadata information through preserving each edge's information and adding gene, compound, and pathways names.

 Usage
 -----